YashTotale/school-data-analyzer/api/README.md

 ### Create a database

-1. First, connect with the user you just created
+1. Connect with the user you just created

    ```shell
    $ psql -d postgres -U <username>
    ```

-2. Then, create a database (recommended db_name is `schooldata`)
+2. Create a database (recommended db_name is `schooldata`)

    ```postgres
     postgres=> CREATE DATABASE <db_name>;